Episode two is so full of Oliver/Thea goodness that I’m pretty sure not writing about it would have been so illegal I would have been put in jail.

 Martin Somers is in league with a Chinese drug ring called the Triad.
 Martin Somers gets taken down in this episode after Arrow records him making a confession of killing the father of Laurel’s client, but the Triad still remains.
 I think they might be a larger villainous organization that will last for several episodes, or maybe even a seasonal or semi-seasonal arc.

 We meet one representative from the Triad – China White – who is played by Kelly Hu.
 I’m a big fan.
 She was Pearl on The Vampire Diaries, and she was also in X-Men 2 as Wolverine’s counterpart.
 And I just now learned that she does the voice of Stacy on Phineas and Ferb.
 Now that I know it, I can totally hear it.
-Kelly Hu is gorgeous, though the white wig is not a flattering look.
+Kelly Hu is gorgeous.
 China White knows all sorts of martial arts, so she makes a good enemy.
 I hope we’ll see her again.
 (She didn’t die right?
 I mentioned that I have trouble paying attention during long action sequences, didn’t I?)

 Oliver speaks in Chinese to her.
 So he knows another language.
 By this point it’s pretty obvious that he has not been alone on the island for five years.
 He learned those languages from someone.